th0mmeke/toyworld2/README.md

 ### Using Docker

 The `th0mmeke/toyworld2` image is built automatically on Docker Hub.
+Running the following will result in the the output file <local directory>/toyworld2.json.

 ```
 docker run -v <local directory>:/toyworld2/data th0mmeke/toyworld2